BCMSLab/orlistat_meta_analysis/README.md

-### Capstone Title: Meta-analysis of the Effect of Orlistat on The Body Mass Index in Obese Subjects
+Meta-analysis of the Effect of Orlistat on The Body Mass Index in Obese Subjects

 ### Overview